Martncox/Martncox/README.md

 ## python c#
 I am a college student studying Computer Science, I spend most of my free time playing video games, working on random projects or touching grass.
 Currently, I am playing around with Linux atm.
-I’ve worked on plenty of projects some useful others not so much.
+I’ve worked on various of projects some useful some not.
 I am currently attending the University of Alaska Achorage.
 <!--
 **Martncox/Martncox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.